ralemy/springboot-reactive-tdd/docs/hibernate.jpa.md

   @HibernateJPA
   Scenario: Should have a class named Customer annotated with @Entity
-    Given There exists a class named "Customer" in "com.curisprofound.tddwebstack.db" package When  The annotations of the class are examined Then  the "Entity" annotation exists in the class annotations
+    Given There exists a class named "Customer" in "com.curisprofound.tddwebstack.db" package Then  the "Entity" annotation exists in the class annotations
 ```